-Students will travel on the river in four to six person paddle rafts, and learn to “captain” (maneuver) their paddle raft team through Class II to Class IV rapids.
+Students will travel on the river in four- to six-person paddle rafts, and learn to “captain” (maneuver) their paddle raft team through Class II and III rapids.
 After lessons in basic river travel and safety, students will progress into learning to read currents, anticipate obstacles, scout rapids, and negotiate technical portions of the river.
 Students will also learn river hydrology, swimming in currents, paddle techniques, and expeditionary travel.
 While on the rafting expedition, there may also be an opportunity for short day hikes.

 Deschutes River, Oregon